 - Inspire our children.
 We want to listen to children and make sure they tell us what they want and how we can use culture to enrich their lives in schools, in the community and throughout their lives. - Make North East Lincolnshire famous!
 ABP, (Associated British Ports) now has its Kasbah film quarter - offering this area of the Port of Grimsby as a film and TV location.
-We support this and want to showcase our creativity and heritage locally with videos and film on the Heritage Channel and Create North East Lincolnshire. - Encourage and support creative events to happen such as Our Future Starts

-Here, Edible Grimsby and Docks Fest to engage audiences with high quality creative experiences
+We support this and want to showcase our creativity and heritage locally with videos and film on the such as Our Future Starts Here, Edible Grimsby and Docks Fest to engage audiences with high quality creative experiences.